aelassas/microservices/README.md

 ## <a id="introduction" name="introduction">Introduction</a>

-Following the recent release of .NET 8, I have taken it upon myself to write a comprehensive guide on building microservices using ASP.NET Core 8\.
-This latest version of .NET is a significant release that offers a number of new features and enhancements, as well as performance improvements and long-term support.
-It builds on the performance enhancements introduced in .NET 7 by further optimizing the Just-In-Time (JIT) compiler, garbage collector, and runtime.
-The result is faster startup times, better overall application performance, and reduced memory usage.
-You can find out more about all the new features and enhancements [here](https://devblogs.microsoft.com/dotnet/announcing-dotnet-8/).
-Now, let's focus on microservices.

 ![Image](https://github.com/aelassas/microservices/blob/main/img/microservices-logical.png?raw=true)

 A microservices architecture consists of a collection of small, independent, and loosely coupled services.
 Each service is self-contained, implements a single business capability, is responsible for persisting its own data, is a separate codebase, and can be deployed independently.